 Our undergraduate program is designed to equip students with the interdisciplinary approach, critical thinking skills and international perspectives necessary to address real world challenges.
 Students can expect to be challenged by a rigorous interdisciplinary curriculum founded in critical social theory and international political economy.
 Undergraduate students are required to take seven core classes that, taken together, explore and problematize notions of culture, migration, conflict, governance, popular movements, and identities and boundaries.
 In the process, students acquire critical reading, writing, research, and problem-solving skills tailored to contemporary local, regional, and international challenges.

-The B.A. program is unique within the Midwest and far beyond for its interdisciplinary approach to international studies and commitment to placing the themes of power and inequality at the heart of academic inquiry.
+The BA program is unique for its interdisciplinary approach to international studies and commitment to placing the themes of power and inequality at the heart of academic inquiry.
 Unlike conventional programs that focus on international security and economy, our program addresses the economic in conjunction with the political and social.
 Moreover, undergraduates are encouraged to develop second-language proficiency through two years of intensive language study, and we encourage study abroad in a country where the second language is spoken.
 Students learn to think in more international and interdisciplinary contexts, to value social and cultural complexity, and to question conventional wisdom.
 As a result, our students often engage in activism and social justice work in Chicago, nationally, and internationally.

 Study Abroad Programs